Isolation among seniors hurts more than anything else. Engaging socially is important for elderly people.

 Socialization is a way to build new relationships, adjust perceptions, and have fun.
-Not only this, social engagement might help keep seniors from depression.
+Not only this, social engagement can have a major impact on a senior’s mental health and ward off depression.

 So, how do you engage the elderly in social activities?
 To help get seniors to participate in social activities:

 - Identify and remove the barriers to participation

 - Encourage a feeling that the activity is useful or relevant (has a sense of purpose)

 - Have a peer invite the senior to participate in social events

 Read on to get a more in-depth idea of how to get seniors to be more socially engaged.

 Depression is a common side effect of aging and one of the main reasons the aging population becomes depressed is feelings of loneliness and isolation.

 Engagement in social activities can have a positive effect on their cognitive abilities, however, and help them fight against dementia, depression, and Alzheimer’s.